ros2/ros2_documentation/source/Tutorials/Colcon-Tutorial.rst

     git clone https://github.com/ros2/examples src/examples

+.. attention:: For compatibility, checkout a branch that is compatible with the version of ROS that was installed (e.g. ``crystal``).

 Now the workspace should have the source code to the ROS 2 examples:

 .. code-block:: bash